JensKnipper/personal-blog/_posts/2022-05-30-receiving-emails-in-java.md

 There is quite some logic in this piece of code apart from the connection to the server.
 Things you should test!
 I recently held a [presentation at a meetup about testing mails](../openvalue-meetup-greenmail-talk).
 You can use this resource to get started.
 Along to the repo I wrote a test for this class, which you can check out on [GitHub](https://github.com/JensKnipper/greenmail-example/blob/main/src/test/java/de/jensknipper/greenmailexample/control/mail/receive/MailReceiveClientTest.java).
 There might also be a follow up article in the future about testing emails in Java.

 As always full source code is available on [GitHub](https://github.com/JensKnipper/greenmail-example/blob/main/src/main/java/de/jensknipper/greenmailexample/control/mail/receive/MailReceiveClient.java).

+## Other solutions
+The code feels a little low level, quite close to the protocol even.
+If you do not like that, taking a look at what your framework of choice might offer is worth a try.
+Of course there are pros and cons for either usage.
+By using something from a framework you give up on control, but rely on their testing and maturity.

+For example Spring offers an [integration](https://docs.spring.io/spring-integration/reference/mail.html) which you can use.
+Of course this comes with the regular downsides of it.
+You cannot test your integration without starting the whole spring context, which might slow down the tests.